RedisLabs/redislabs-docs/content/rc/how-to/importing-dataset-redis-cloud.md

     - RDB file path - Enter the URL for RDB file: `gs://bucketname/[path/]filename.rdb[.gz]`

         Where:
-        - `bucketname`: Name of the GCS bucket
+        - `bucketname` - Name of the GCS bucket
-        - `path`: Path to the file
+        - `path` - Path to the file
-        - `filename`: Filename of the RDB file, including the .gz suffix if the file is compressed
+        - `filename` - Filename of the RDB file, including the .gz suffix if the file is compressed

 ### RDB File from an Azure Blob Storage (ABS) Container